-Trying to plan a kid’s birthday party in the midst of COVID-19 coronavirus outbreak can be tricky.
-You definitely can’t go the traditional route and have friends and family come together to celebrate and sing happy birthday, but that doesn’t mean that all is lost.
+Looking for kid’s birthday party ideas in the midst of COVID-19?
+You definitely can’t go the traditional route and have all your friends and family come together to celebrate and sing happy birthday, but that doesn’t mean that all is lost.
 We’ve put together this guide on how to celebrate a kid’s birthday party while social distancing to help you throw an epic and unforgettable celebration in the comfort of your own home.

 First thing’s first: decorating your house (both inside and out!).
 If your local party store is closed for the time being, you’ll need to get creative with choosing a party theme using what you have lying around the house along with online resources.
 Some local balloon stores are offering home delivery, so you could order your little one a big balloon bouquet.
 Make your place look like it’s ready for a full-blown, awesome celebration because that’s what you’re about to have!